architecture/network

 - Space: O(1) extra.

 Idempotence: If no such edge exists we still perform node-level disconnect and flag caches dirty – this conservative approach simplifies callers (they need not pre‑check existence).
+When the network carries explicit temporal extension metadata, the disconnect path also revalidates that descriptor bag immediately so stale module claims do not linger until a later serialize pass.

 Parameters:

-this- - Bound Network instance.from- - Source node.to- - Target node.
+this- Bound Network instance.from- Source node.to- Target node.

 Example: